bcahn7/STAT545-hw-Kozik-Pavel/hw01_gapminder.md

     ##  Max.   :1.319e+09   Max.   :113523.1
     ##

 On seeing what the data set contains we can now ask specific questions.
-For instance, has has *life expectancy* changed from the early *1950s to 2007*.
+For instance, has *life expectancy* changed from the early *1950s to 2007*.

 <center>
 <h3>